Spanish tourists among four killed in Afghanistan shooting: Spanish Prime Minister | KRDO

 A Spanish person is also among the wounded, a Spanish diplomatic source told CNN.

-The Spanish diplomatic source said late Friday that Spain’s Foreign Ministry is working with its Emergency Consular Unit to clarify the circumstances, attend to those affected in every way possible, and contact their families.
+The Spanish diplomatic source said late Friday that Spain’s Foreign Ministry is working with its Emergency Consular Unit to clarify the circumstances, attend to those affected, and contact their families.

-Spanish Prime Minister Pedro Sanchez described the Spanish shooting victims as tourists, according to a post on X.
+Spanish Prime Minister Pedro Sanchez described the Spanish shooting victims as tourists, in a post on X.

 “Overwhelmed by the news of the murder of Spanish tourists in Afghanistan.
 I am closely following the situation.
 The Emergency Consular Unit of the Spanish Foreign Ministry is working to offer all necessary assistance.
 I want to convey all my sympathy to their family and friends,” the prime minister posted.